 Tertiary courses leading to formal qualifications are supported through other policies and programs and do not form part of this scheme.
 In addition, non-award units supported through the Study Assistance Policy will not qualify for additional support through this scheme.

 Professional development programs leading to personal accreditation may only be part funded with the remaining funds being paid by the Work Unit or employee.

 Conference attendance, if a work requirement and previously funded by the work unit, does not form part of this scheme and should continue to be supported by the work unit.

-HR Services will call for applications in March each year, in conjunction with Professional Staff Rewards Program, and following the annual performance review process.
+HR Services will call for applications in March each year following the annual performance review process.

 Applications will be considered by a Committee consisting of:

 - Director, Human Resources (Chair)

 - One Head of Work Unit

 - One HR Manager.

 In considering applications, the level of contribution already provided to the employee in the previous three year period will be assessed (including paid study leave, study assistance, external and internal training or development programs completed).
 The Committee will also review each employee’s PRP and position description and take into account their supervisor’s feedback regarding performance.